ninitkemcho/ML2_project/README.md

 ```

 ### Data Loading
-For reproducibility data is downloaded locally and relative path is set so that it can successfully run locally
+For reproducibility data is downloaded from kaggle, saved to google colab runtime.
+You will need kaggle account to upload ` kaggle.json ` to google colab code.

 ## Model Structure